MihaylovMoss13/Flower-Landing-Page/README.md

 This project is bootstrapped by gatsby

 To run this started use
-`npm i` - to install dependencies
+`yarn install` - to install dependencies
-`npm start` - to start local dev server
+`yarn start` - to start local dev server